 STLCC Students Receive Leadership Awards

-Four St. Louis Community College students were honored for outstanding leadership on their campuses.
+Four St. Louis Community College students were recently honored for leadership on their respective campuses.

 TeKisha Blue of Florissant Valley, Gabrielle Paraino of Wildwood, Adelaide Robinson-Nunnelly of Forest Park, and Genevieve Slavins of Meramec each received a Student Leadership Award from the Missouri Community College Association.
 (The four students are pictured from left to right in the photo above.)